AnonymousMICCAI2023/promptDA/README.md

 # promptDA
-This is the 3DUNet version for infant tissue segmentation of promptDA.
+This is the 3DUNet version promptDA for infant tissue segmentation.